Ship live translations

 Feature Flag

 Enable biblical_simulator in the admin feature flags panel.
-The Anthropic API key is provided at runtime in the UI — it's never stored in config files.
+The Gemini API key is configured via the GEMINI_API_KEY environment variable or set at runtime in the admin API Keys panel.

 Overview